Small Wonders Kids in the Kitchen

 Kids will get their creative juices flowing every week to create multi-stage process art.
 They’ll come home at the end of the month with their creative canvas.

 Explore the fascinating technique of marbling.
 Get ready to make marbling masterpieces using different marbling techniques.

 March 3, 10, 17, 31

 It’s all about the mess this month!
 Have fun making splatter painting with fly swatters, catapults and rubber bands.

 Colors, Colors and More Colors!
 Bring a white T-Shirt in May and your child will come home with tye-dyed art to wear!

 Your preschooler (age 3-6) is invited to join us to learn about a new Author each month.
 We’ll read, sing and rhyme together as we discover a variety of stories that are sure to inspire continued reading beyond our classroom walls!
 This enrichment class will reinforce reading readiness skills, pre-writing skills and early mathematical concepts that will ignite your child’s love of learning!
 Lunch time is part of the schedule.
 Students can bring a peanut free lunch from home or have a school provided lunch for an additional cost.

-Dec.
-4, 11, 18
+March 4, 11, 18

 Small Wonders School of Science